 Is It Okay To Run RV Fridge On Propane While Driving?

-From a legal standpoint, so long as your propane lines and the RV refrigerator are installed according to code, then there is no law against driving down the road with the propane system on.
+From a legal standpoint, so long as your propane lines and the RV refrigerator are installed according to code, then there is no law against driving down the road with the RV propane refrigerator on.
 However, there is one caveat to keep in mind.
 Most states require you to turn off all gas appliances and sources of flame when you are refueling.

 If law enforcement finds that your propane system or RV fridge is operating while you are at the gas pumps, you could get hit with a hefty fine.
 Not to mention the fact that it is indeed a serious danger.